avalokkumar/developer-notes/security_vulnerabilities.md

 3. Microsoft Exchange Server Breach: In early 2021, several organizations using Microsoft Exchange Server were targeted in a series of attacks that exploited four zero-day vulnerabilities in the software.
 The vulnerabilities allowed attackers to execute arbitrary code on the affected servers, potentially allowing them to steal data or deploy ransomware.

-> It's important for organizations to stay vigilant and take proactive measures to prevent these types of attacks, such as implementing strong access controls, regularly updating software and patching vulnerabilities, and performing regular security assessments and penetration testing.
+> Any organizations need to stay vigilant and take proactive measures to prevent these types of attacks, such as implementing strong access controls, regularly updating software and patching vulnerabilities, and performing regular security assessments and penetration testing.

 ---
 #### Privilege escalation: